First published on Tuesday, June 3, 2025

 Terms in awards, enterprise agreements and employment contracts cannot exclude or provide for an entitlement less than the NES, and those that do have no effect.
 However, they can affect the operation of the NES in certain ways.

-averaging an employee’s ordinary hours of work
+Averaging an employee’s ordinary hours of work

-the cashing out and taking of paid annual leave
+The cashing out and taking of paid annual leave

-the cashing out of paid sick and carer’s leave
+The cashing out of paid sick and carer’s leave

-extra sick and carer’s leave or annual leave in exchange for foregoing an equivalent amount of pay
+Extra sick and carer’s leave or annual leave in exchange for foregoing an equivalent amount of pay

-the substitution of public holidays
+The substitution of public holidays

-super obligations
+Superannuation obligations

-situations in which redundancy entitlements do not apply.
+Situations in which redundancy entitlements do not apply

 Breaking down the National Employment Standards